QMSTR/qmstr/doc/content/developer/how-to-participate.md

 using the usual pull request based development model.

 Each milestone period opens with a public requirements workshop that usually lasts one day.
-These workshops are commonly organized at the Endocode office in Berlin or co-located with major open source conferences.
+These workshops are commonly organized at the [Endocode](https://endocode.com/) office in Berlin or co-located with major open source conferences.
 The key goals for every milestone release are developed at these workshops.
-The workshops are also an opportunity to provde feedback from production deployments, which helps to develop the concepts for larger scale or conceptual changes.
+The workshops are also an opportunity to provide feedback from production deployments, which helps to develop the toolchain for production-ready uses or bigger conceptual changes.
 [Subscribe to the QMSTR newsletter](https://qmstr.org/contact/) or follow the
 [@fosscompliance Twitter account](https://twitter.com/fosscompliance)
 for announcements.

-The QMSTR community offers mentoring for both development and operations newcomers.
+The QMSTR community offers mentoring for both future contributors to the toolchain as well as operations newcomers.
 Mentorships are coordinated using the [CommunityBridge platform](https://communitybridge.org/) provided by the [Linux Foundation](https://www.linuxfoundation.org/).